The Master of Disguise

-The Master of Disguise is a 2002 American adventure comedy film directed by production designer Perry Andelin Blake in his sole directorial effort; written by Dana Carvey and Harris Goldberg; and produced by Sid Ganis, Alex Siskin, Barry Bernardi, and Todd Garner.
+The Master of Disguise is a 2002 American adventure comedy film directed by Perry Andelin Blake (in his feature length directorial debut); written by Dana Carvey and Harris Goldberg; and produced by Sid Ganis, Alex Siskin, Barry Bernardi, and Todd Garner.
 The film stars Carvey, Brent Spiner, Jennifer Esposito, Harold Gould, and James Brolin.
 It tells the story of a man who is trained to become a "Master of Disguise" by his grandfather when a master criminal kidnaps his parents.

-Produced by Revolution Studios, The Master of Disguise was released by Sony Pictures Releasing in the United States on August 2, 2002.
-The film received overwhelmingly negative reviews, with many critics deeming it among the worst films ever made.
-Despite its panning, it grossed $43.4 million on a $16 million budget.
+Produced by Revolution Studios, The Master of Disguise was released by Sony Pictures Releasing on August 2, 2002.
+The film was universally panned by critics, with many deeming it among the worst films ever made, but was a commercial success, grossing $43.4 million on a $16 million budget.